Need RxRX$50RebateCard.comPowered by R R 4 8 UV

 When ordering toric daily contacts, always match the axis exactly as written on your contact lens prescription.
 Eyeglass prescriptions and contact lens prescriptions are not always the same, so use the contact lens prescription your eye doctor gave you.

 Daily and monthly toric contacts can both correct astigmatism, but they fit into different routines.
 Daily toric lenses are worn once and thrown away at the end of the day, which means there is no nightly cleaning or storage.
-Monthly toric lenses are reused for several weeks, so they require proper cleaning, disinfecting, and storage after each wear.
+Monthly toric lenses are reusable contact lenses, so they require proper cleaning, disinfecting, and storage after each wear.

 Daily toric contacts may be a better fit for people who want a simpler routine, wear lenses only part-time, travel often, or prefer starting each day with a fresh pair.
 Monthly toric contacts may appeal to wearers who are comfortable with lens care and want fewer boxes to manage over time.